orangeduck/PyAutoC/README.md

 FAQ
 ---

+* How do unions work?

+  They work the same way as structs.
+All the PyAutoStruct functions should be fine to use on them.
+Like in C though, accessing them "incorrectly" in python will result in the raw data being interpreted differently.
+PyAutoC doesn't do any clever checking for you.

+* How do enums work?

+  Enums work like any other type and the best way to deal with them is to write an explicit conversion function.
+There is no real way to know what storage type compilers will pick for an enum, it could be a unsigned char, signed int, long or anything else.
+If though, you are sure what storage type the compiler is using for a particular enum, it might be easier to just use that as the registered type and get a conversion for free.

 * How do I handle errors?

   Error handling is done via Python Exceptions.
 When in C, if a function returns, it returns NULL on an error.
 Otherwise use PyErr_Occurred().
 When writing your own conversion functions it is best to propagate errors outward in a similar way.

 * Does this work on Linux/Mac/Windows?

   Should work fine on Linux.
-I've not got a Mac to compile to but if someone wants to check that out that'd be awesome.
-Works on windows, but I've not yet managed to get PyAutoC to compile using MSVS.
-Until I look into it more closely, compile any extensions under windows with MinGW and it will probably be okay.
+I imagine it will be simple to port to Mac but I don't have one to test on.
+It also compiles fine on Windows providing you use MinGW or Cygwin.

+  I've done some experiments getting PyAutoC to compile in Visual Studio and the port is fairly simple but there are a couple of annoying aspects.
+If someone is interested I'll be more than happy to share my developments but for now I would rather keep the code in the repo clean.
+Perhaps if you are doing C++ development you should consider boost.python.

+  To begin with there are two main options, either translate the source files into ANSI C or use the C++ compiler.
+Converting to ANSI C turned out to be too much of an effort and usage overall requires a C99 or C++ compiler anyway, to allow for some form of nested functions.
+Going with C++ appears to be the best way.
+Unfortunately this requires you rename all the PyAutoC file extensions to .cpp. secondly Visual Studio disallows nested functions by default but there is a simple way around this by wrapping them in a struct/class and declaring them static.
+This means some more edits are required for the Function Registration Macros but again nothing huge.
+Contact me for more info.

 * Why are the function registration macros so verbose?

-  Unfortunately this is unavoidable.
+  Unfortunately this is unavoidable without writing complex assembly code.
 Just remember that the argument count must be specified in the name and also if the function returns void.
-All the macros in PyAutoC throw nice readable errors (for example, trying to register a struct member that does not exist), so don't worry to much about messing the system with a typo.
+All the macros in PyAutoC throw nice readable errors (for example, trying to register a struct member that does not exist), so don't worry to much about messing the system with a typo - in general it wont let you.

 ```c
 PyAutoFunction_RegisterArgs2(add_numbers, float, int, float);